 Cutbacks in Funding

 To add to the prevalence of STIs, many healthcare, sexual education, and disease prevention programs have also had their funding cut.
-This lack of education is also thought to be a significant contributor to the rise in STI cases.
+This lack of education is also thought to be a significant contributor to the rise in STI/STD cases.

 Who Do These Diseases Affect and Why Should They Be Treated?